 An under-deck water bottle holder is also a nice added feature if you can find it.

 I mentioned a storage hatch, but you can also look for deck gear pockets to keep your items tucked away.
 Integrated pockets or pouches keep your stuff within easy reach.

 Kayak bulkheads can serve as dry storage, and you can find these on the bow and/or stern on some models.
 Bulkheads also help with buoyancy.

 I mentioned the shock cords a bit ago, and you will often find these on open areas of a kayak.
-On some kayaks, you can put things like a small cooler or even a dog on spacious deck areas.
+On some kayaks, you can put a cooler or your dog if the deck is large enough.
 Shock cords and open deck areas will help you securely strap down your gear.

 Most run-of-the-mill recreational kayaks are around 10 feet long.
 Tandem kayaks are longer because there are built for two people.
 Touring kayaks and sea kayaks are even longer.
 Some fishing kayaks will be more than 10 feet long as well.

 A standard beginner kayak will be about 10 feet long.
 Your kayak may be longer or shorter depending on what you will be doing.
 With a longer kayak, you will sacrifice turning ability for speed.
 Also, consider transporting and storing your kayak when considering the length.

 Some inflatable tandem kayaks are rated for up to 750 pounds, and some hard solo kayaks will support 275 pounds.
 So there are a variety of options when it comes to weight capacity.

 Kayaks can be a bit of a challenge to handle for a single person.
 Although they are not extremely heavy, kayaks are an odd shape and can be cumbersome.

 Comfort is essential for kayaking and will make or break your experience.
 You want to have adequate legroom and a comfortable seat.
 Solid back support is also essential.
 As a guy who has dealt with many back problems, I speak from experience.